mattogodoy/open-rally-computer/docs/manual/manual_english.md

 ## Installation

-The **Baja Pro** allows a simple installation thanks to the fact that it works only with GPS, so it is not necessary to install magnetic wheel sensors.
+The **Open Rally Computer** allows a simple installation thanks to the fact that it works only with GPS, so it is not necessary to install magnetic wheel sensors.
 The **Baja Pro** clamping screws are **5mm** and have a **37mm** gap between them, which allows it to be installed without problems on supports intended for other devices like the _ICO_.